600apples/dafi/docs/getting-started.md

 This way you can have only one common script instead of `publisher.py` and `consumer.py`.
 The only thing you should do is to pass env variables `PROCESS_NAME` and `INIT_CONTROLLER` (True or False) during initialization.

-!!! note
-    All examples above represents the simplest way processes (nodes) to communicate each other.
-    Daffi controller can be registered as stand alone process as well.
-More details you can read in [node and controller](node-and-controller.md) section and [global object](global-object.md) section.

 <hr>
 You can check another examples at: [https://github.com/600apples/dafi/tree/main/examples](https://github.com/600apples/dafi/tree/main/examples)